Kenai River Fish Counts

-Fish Counts is the primary in-season data (meaning after the run has started) the Alaska Department of Fish And Game uses to manage the individual fisheries on the Kenai River to keep them strong, healthy, and sustainable for generations to come.
+Kenai River Fish Counts are the primary in-season data (meaning after the run has started) the Alaska Department of Fish And Game uses to manage the individual fisheries on the Kenai River to keep them strong, healthy, and sustainable for generations to come.
 Alaska is home to all 5 species of salmon, each of which is one of the largest wild salmon runs in the entire world for its species.
 Due to the amount of pressure placed on these fisheries, Alaska’s salmon migration is also one of the most managed fisheries in the world.
 And within all of that management is a really special river called the Kenai River.
 This river is special for so many reasons:

 - It’s 82 miles long flowing through The Chugach National Forest, The Kenai Wildlife Refuge and Preserve, and through the beautiful towns of Cooper Landing, Sterling, Soldotna, and Kenai.

 - It’s home to the largest King Salmon in the world caught back in 1985 weighing in at a whopping 97 pounds 4 oz.
 And many of the top 10 king salmon were caught on the Kenai River